rq-Chen/Singh2020PreProc/README.md

 However, we now use a package developed by Nichols and Afyouni in 2017 called [DVARS](https://github.com/asoroosh/DVARS) associated with their [NeuroImage paper](https://doi.org/10.1016/j.neuroimage.2017.12.098) to calculate the "relative DVARS".
 For whatever reason, the results from the two methods are different by ~0.1% even after scaling (note that scaling DVARS will not influence our results).
 We still decided to use this one since it's newer and listed on [Thomas Nichols' website](http://www.nisox.org/Software/DSE/).
 It also does not require FSL (though it requires MATLAB's statistical toolbox).
 And most importantly, it has much fewer file IO, making it much faster than the old one on our server (10 min per run -> 100s per run).

 However, if you want to use the identical pipeline as Singh2020, you can set `use_old_fslDVARS = true` in `calc_DVAR_mod.m`.

-There is one subtle issue in the way we apply DVARS scrubbing.
-Both `FD(t)` and `DVARS(t)` were computed using frame `t - 1` and frame `t`, thus having length `T - 1` if the original data has length `T`.
-However, we added a leading 0 to `FD` but did not do that for `DVARS`.
-Therefore, frame `t` will be censored if frame `t` is too different from frame `t - 1` using the criterion of FD, while frame `t - 1` will be censored in the cases of DVARS.
-This might be a problem but we haven't had time to fix yet (will do).

 ## Directory Structure